telefonicaid/fiware-cygnus/README.md

 ## Flume-based cosmos-injector (proof of concept)

-This proof of concept is meant to analyze wether or not Flume is suitable for developing the FI-WARE Orion Connectors, and in case it is possible, how easy or difficult it is.
+This proof of concept is meant to analyze whether or not Flume is suitable for developing the FI-WARE Orion Connectors, and in case it is possible, how easy or difficult it is.
 The tested injector has been cosmos-injector, which is a (conceptual) derivative work of ngsi2cosmos (https://github.com/telefonicaid/fiware-livedemoapp/tree/master/package/ngsi2cosmos).

 ### Development